-Cate is a software for ingesting, operating on and visualising all ESA Climate Change Initiative data.
-The Toolbox works by mashing ECV data and other data sources into a common data model.
+The CCI Climate Analysis Toolbox (Cate) is a cloud-enabled computing environment for analysing, processing and visualising all ESA Climate Change Initiative datasets.
+Cate works by mashing ECV data and other data sources into a common data model.
 Users operate on this model, then analyse, process, and visualise the results.

-- App – graphical user interface that runs in all modern internet browsers.
+- App – graphical user interface (GUI) that runs in all modern internet browsers.

 - Command-line tool – used to access and process ESA climate data through a command shell.
 Use it to write your own batch scripts.

-- Python API – allows you to use the Toolbox in your own Python programmes and make up new functions for the Toolbox.
+- Python API – allows you to use Cate in your own Python programmes and make up new functions for Cate.

-The Toolbox App can be used in two ways – as a service provided through ESA or in standalone mode on your own computer.
-The App as a service will be publicly released in December 2020.
+Cate can be used in two ways: (1) as a service provided through ESA or (2) in standalone mode on your own computer.
+The Software as a service (SaaS) can be found here.
 It is currently made available to testers only, while the user experience is being improved.

-In standalone mode, the Toolbox can be installed as Python package the Conda package repository.
-Since it is completely open source, the Toolbox can be installed from the Cate’s GitHub repository.
+In standalone mode, Cate can be installed as a Python package in the Conda package repository.
+Since it is completely open source, Cate can be installed from Cate’s GitHub repository.

 The Toolbox documentation includes a Quick Start to help you get going with the Command Line Interface and a User Manual that describes each of the user interfaces.
 It also comprises technical details such as an Architecture Description and API Reference.

 We rely on your feedback!
 Consider reporting trouble, bugs and feature requests in the Toolbox Issue Tracker.
-Let us know what you think and drop us an email at email@example.com.
+Alternatively, let us know what you think of your Cate experience by completing the user survey or return feedback through the online Helpdesk form.
 We're listening.